tongzhou80/LLParser/README.md

 ## Overview

-The most prominent distinction between LLParser and LLVM's libraries is that LLParser is string-oriented, meaning it mainly operates on string, while LLVM's API is object-oriented.
+The most prominent distinction between LLParser and LLVM's libraries is that LLParser is string-oriented, meaning it mainly operates on string, while LLVM's API is highly object-oriented.
 For example, using LLVM's library, to create a call to a new function, you'd first need to create the function, to create which you first need to create the return type and a list of arguments.
 To create arguments you'd first need to create their corresponding types, etc.